abentley/oaf/README.md

 * `switch` allows you to pick up where you left off, without committing or explicitly stashing your pending changes.
 (7.)
 * `commit` defaults to `-a` (10.).
-To commit only some changes, consider using `nit stash [-p]` to temporarily remove unwanted changes.
+To commit only some changes, consider using `oaf stash [-p]` to temporarily remove unwanted changes.
 This gives you an opportunity to test that version before committing it (8.).
 * `diff` defaults to HEAD for its source (10.).
 It provides source and target as options (6.).
 It defaults to patience diff to prefer contiguous matches